alvinlau/nfl-rushing/README.md

 ##### Caveats
 -  Will explain in interview :)  but it's still pretty clunky, given more time to experiement I would still use React and picky up prettier UI framework
+-  As they say, if you start with Sinatra or similarly minimal frameworks for Ruby, eventually you'll end up building Rails anyway :)

 Overall, for something more serious, we should probably use Rails and React, or maybe even something more that can perform better, with more security out of the box, but I intentionally picked a minimal framework for the scope of this assignment.